shanehpdx/qa-automation-learning/README.md

 # QA Automation Learning Journey

-This repository documents my progression into JavaScript, automation, and Playwright-based testing.
+This repository documents my intentional progression into JavaScript-based test automation, with a focus on Playwright.

-Each folder represents a milestone in capability development—with reflections, exercises, and working artifacts demonstrating understanding and growth rather than polished end results.
+Rather than showcasing polished or production-ready frameworks, this repo captures **how I learn**—through small experiments, reflection, and working examples that demonstrate understanding and growth over time.

 ## Structure

-- `01-js-fundamentals/` — Language foundations and syntax fluency
-- `02-playwright-fundamentals/` — Core automation test skills (coming soon)
+- **01-js-fundamentals/**
+  Language foundations, syntax fluency, and problem-solving exercises

+- **02-playwright-fundamentals/**
+  Core Playwright concepts, test structure, locators, assertions, and exploratory automation patterns *(in progress)*

 ## Purpose

-This repo acts as both:
+This repository serves as:

-- A knowledge portfolio
+- A learning portfolio
 - A public learning journal
-- A demonstration of my ability to practice, iterate, and grow intentionally as an automation engineer
+- Evidence of my ability to practice deliberately, iterate quickly, and grow intentionally as an automation-focused QA engineer